 Every semester, we bury a real-life treasure somewhere in the world.
 So far, our students have discovered the Globe of Magellan, the Sunstone of Cortes, and the Mask of Tomoe Gozen.
-The first adventurer to pinpoint the location of the buried treasure will be flown to its location to dig it up and receive a $10,000 scholarship.SEE HOW SUNSTONE OF CORTEZ WAS MADE
+The first adventurer to pinpoint the location of the buried treasure will be flown to its location to dig it up.SEE HOW THE SUNSTONE OF CORTEZ WAS MADE

 Each webisode has hidden globes, maps, or other symbols relevant to the location of the golden treasure.
 Check our Facebook page after each webisode is released for hints about what to look for.